kukretinishtha/MachineLearning/README.md

-# DataAnalytics
+# DataAnalytics and Machine Learning
-This repository  contains Data Analysis Theory and Examples.
+This repository contains Data Analysis and applying the Machine Learning Algorithm.